renaissance-publishing/renaissance/content/chapters/26-items.md

 ### Kite shield

-Kite shields are made entirely of metal, and are commonly wielded by elite fighters in cultures capable of producing high-quality steel at scale--and thus they are commonly seen wielded by knights.
+Kite shields are made entirely of metal, and are commonly wielded by elite fighters in cultures capable of producing high-quality steel at scale — and thus they are commonly seen wielded by knights.
 Kite shields cover a wielder from shoulder to thigh, and are usually about as wide as the wielder's chest.
 They are useful for the mix of mobility and cover that they provide; they are often used to block incoming arrows and crossbow bolts, allowing heavily-armored combatants to close effectively.